Denmark: Merger Control

 Furthermore, a merger notification from Metro Cash & Carry Danmark and Euro Cater submitted in October 2014 was repealed by the parties in November 2014 as a consequence of the DCCA’s initial assessment of the proposed merger, which showed that the merger would impede competition significantly.
 The merger concerned Euro Cater’s acquisition of two of Metro Cash & Carry Danmark’s stores in Denmark.
 The case is interesting, since a District Court in April 2017 fined Metro Cash & Carry Danmark 50,000 kroner for failing to supply all relevant information to the DCCA during its review of the proposed merger.
 The case shows that it is important to comply with the duty of disclosure at any stage of the notification proceedings before the DCCA.

 As regards remedies, most cases are cleared without remedies.
-In 2016, no merger was cleared with remedies.
-In 2017, no merger has so far been cleared with remedies.
+In 2017, two merger was cleared with remedies (Imerco/Inspiration and Boxer/SE AMBA).
+In 2018, no merger has so far been cleared with remedies.

 As with joint ventures under EU law, the creation of a joint venture performing on a lasting basis all the functions of an autonomous economic entity is considered a concentration under Danish law.
 Similarly, if the joint venture may also have as its object or effect the coordination of the behaviour between parent companies, this is appraised according to the rules on anticompetitive agreements (the Danish equivalent of article 101 TFEU).
 In practice, the DCCA looks to case law and guidelines from the Commission when assessing aspects of a joint venture such as control and full functionality.